silverstripe/developer-docs/en/02_Developer_Guides/05_Extending/05_Injector.md

 // $client is now an instance of WriteClient
 ```

-[info]
+> [!NOTE]
-Note that 'MyClient' [does not have to be an existing class](#service-inheritance) - you could use an abitrary string to identify it.
+> Note that 'MyClient' [does not have to be an existing class](#service-inheritance) - you could use an abitrary string to identify it.
 That said using existing classes can be easier to reason about and can be refactored by automatic tools/IDEs.
-[/info]

 Using Injector imperatively like this is most common [in testing](#testing-with-injector).